rozanlaudzai/go-mysql-restful-api/README.md

 Before running the application, ensure your MySQL instance is running and the database is initialized.

 1. Create a database matching your `DB_NAME`.
-2. Run the initialization script to create the required tables:
+2. Run the initialization script to create the required table:
     * [initial_query.sql](initial_query.sql)

 ## 🏁 Getting Started